usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

-The `generate_mediawiki_jsons` command is a special command that generates [jsonlines](http://jsonlines.org/) files from a kgtk file.
+The `generate-mediawiki-jsons` command is a special command that generates [jsonlines](http://jsonlines.org/) files from a kgtk file.
 The generated jsonlines file follow the format of the standard mediawiki `wbgetentities` json format like this [one](https://www.wikidata.org/w/api.php?action=wbgetentities&ids=Q42).
 Those json objects are not exactly following the format of wikidata json dumps.

 The motivation of this command is to build a [SQID](https://tools.wmflabs.org/sqid/#/) UI interface for customized knowledge graph.
 The generated jsonlines can be loaded into Elasticsearch to mimic the official wikidata's `wbgetentities` and `wbsearchentities` API to get the SQID UI up and running.